 Keep in mind it’s important to set up best practices in order to screen tenants in a fair, consistent manner.
 Decide up front what instances will determine a tenant being turned down.
 Don’t pull a tenant credit check on some tenants and let others slide because they look your niece or drive a late model car.
 Weigh every applicant with the same criteria.

-Screening a tenant’s background is essential to protect your investment, and save you from the headache of evicting a renter who won’t pay.
+Performing tenant background checks is essential to protect your investment, and save you from the headache of evicting a renter who won’t pay.
 A tenant credit check may not sound as fun as a crystal ball, but it’s even more effective for predicting the future.
 By utilizing a tenant credit check, you can feel confident you will reach an informed decision that will minimize the risk of renting to the wrong person.